tdunnington/s3cp/README.md

 * Exit codes work as expected (0 for success, non-0 for failure)

 # Quick Start
-This quick start assumes you know how to create access keys for your AWS bucket, and setup policies in AWS, etc. If you don't, you need [How to use s3cp](README.md#how-to-use-s3cp) instead.
+This quick start assumes you know how to create access keys for your AWS bucket, setup policies in AWS, etc. If you don't, you need [How to use s3cp](README.md#how-to-use-s3cp) instead.

-Download the executable for your plaform, and run it like so.
-If you are on another platform, you must set the two environment variables in the appropriate manner.
+Download the [binary zipfile](https://github.com/tdunnington/s3cp/releases/download/v0.2-beta/s3cp-0.2.zip) and extract the executable for your OS:
+* For 64-bit Windows 7,8,8.1 - windows/amd64/s3cp.exe
+* For 64-bit linux - linux/amd64/s3cp
+* For OSX - osx/amd64/s3cp
+* There are many other platforms and architectures in the zip file

-To download (*nix):
+To download from S3 (*nix):
 ```
 export AWS_ACCESS_KEY_ID=<your key id here>
 export AWS_SECRET_ACCESS_KEY=<your key here>
 ./s3cp s3:bucket:/path/to/file.example /destination/path/file.example
 ```

-To upload (*nix):
+To upload to S3 (*nix):
 ```
 export AWS_ACCESS_KEY_ID=<your key id here>
 export AWS_SECRET_ACCESS_KEY=<your key here>
 ./s3cp /source/path/file.example s3:bucket:/path/to/destination/file.example
 ```

-You must use full paths, including the file name. s3cp does not allow shortcuts like cp does.
+You must use full paths to all files, including the file name. s3cp does not allow shortcuts like cp does.

 For help, `s3cp -help`, or read [more about using s3cp](README.md#step-4---use-s3cp).